Skip to content

 How long is the ferry from Piraeus to Syros?

-The crossing takes approximately 2 hours 20 minutes.
-Exact journey times depend on the ferry type and which company is operating the sailing.
+The fastest crossing takes approximately 2 hours 20 minutes.
+Journey times depend on the ferry type and company.

 How much does the Piraeus to Syros ferry cost?

-Tickets start from €30 per person for a standard seat.
-Prices can reach €35 depending on the company, the class of seat you choose, and the time of year you’re travelling.
+Ticket prices start from €30 per person for a standard seat.
+Prices can go up to €35 depending on the company, seat class, and time of year.

 Which ferry companies operate the Piraeus–Syros route?